-- There is a way to run a development instance of the Cloud Pak Playbook site on your local machine.
+- There is a way to run a development instance of the Cloud Paks At Work site on your local machine.
 Follow the instructions in the Testing locally section below to set that up.
 It is very easy.

 - Make sure you test all your changes locally before submitting a pull request.

 The internet is littered with guides and information on how to use and understand git.
 However, here’s a compact guide that follows the suggested workflow.
 If you are new to github, or just rusty with the details, it is worth some minutes of your time to study this diagram, relating each step number to its description in the text below.
 This will help you to understand all the steps in the process, and understand where you are in it as you create your contribution.

 Create your own fork of the repo in github.
 This can be done in the GUI at https://github.com/ibm-cloud-architecture/cloudpak8s by clicking the Fork icon in the upper right corner.
 A fork or copy of the repo will be created under your own github id.
 The URL will be:https://github.com/<Your github ID>/cloudpak8s

 Go to the URL of your forked repo, and use the Clone or download button to copy the repo information so you can paste it into your clone command in the command line to clone it to your local computer.